DeepCura

 Here is how DeepScribe's estimated pricing compares against a full-platform alternative:

-At $350-500/month, DeepScribe costs roughly 3x what DeepCura charges at $129/month.
-For that premium, you get human QA review and specialty-tuned oncology models.
-What you do not get — and what DeepCura includes at $129/month — is an AI receptionist, billing automation with E&M integrity checks, fax management, patient intake automation, clinical AI chat, the ability to choose your AI engine (GPT, Claude, or Gemini), and instant note delivery.
+At an estimated $350-500/month, DeepScribe costs roughly 3x what DeepCura charges at $129/month.
+For that premium, you get specialty-tuned oncology models, AI coding, AI pre-charting, and DeepScribe Assist.
+What you do not get — and what DeepCura includes at $129/month — is an AI receptionist, fax management, clinical AI chat, the ability to choose your AI engine (GPT, Claude, or Gemini), and transparent self-serve pricing with a free trial.

 DeepScribe Review: Key Features